Does your organization have some toxic micro-cultures?

 Leaders ignore toxic micro-cultures at their peril.

-Bob Vanourek and Gregg Vanourek are leadership practitioners, teachers, trainers, and award-winning authors.
-They are co-authors of Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the International Book Awards, and called “the best book on leadership since Good to Great.”
-Take their Leadership Derailers Assessment or sign up for their newsletter.
+Gregg Vanourek and Bob Vanourek are leadership practitioners, teachers, and award-winning authors (and son and father).
+They are co-authors of Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the International Book Awards.
+Check out their Leadership Derailers Assessment or get their monthly newsletter.
 If you found value in this, please forward it to a friend.
 Every little bit helps!